Valence Modifications in Hygroscopic VI3 Degraded Crystals via Soft X-Ray Synchrotron Radiation: Experimental section

 \textbf{XAS and XPS characterizations} -- X-ray absorption (XAS) and X-ray photoemission spectra (XPS) were carried out at APE-HE beamline of NFFA at the Elettra synchrotron radiation facility in Trieste \cite{Panaccione2009}.
 The sample surface was kept at \ang{45} with respect to the incident X-rays, for a beam footprint on the sample surface of around \qtyproduct{150x150}{\um}.
 XAS were measured in linear horizontal polarization at room temperature in total electron yield (TEY) mode, normalizing the intensity of sample current to the incident photon flux current at each energy value.
-The photon flux intensity was modulated by opening or closing mechanical exit slits placed after the spherical mirror, whose intensity is estimated by measuring the TEY signal of a gold-plated W grid placed in front of the endstation, and converting it into photons/s following beamline calibrations in ref.~\cite{Panaccione2009}.
+The photon flux intensity was modulated by opening or closing mechanical exit slits placed after the spherical mirror, whose intensity is estimated by measuring the TEY signal of a gold-plated W grid placed in front of the endstation, and converting it into \unit{\photons\per\s} following beamline calibrations in ref.~\cite{Panaccione2009} .
+The sample exposure time to X-rays is within the timeframe of the acquisition of the V \textit{L}\textsubscript{2,3} edge ($\approx$ 10 min).
 XPS measurements were taken with a ScientaOmicron R3000 analyzer, in horizontal polarization, with a photon energy of \SI{800}{\eV}, with the sample surface normal to the analyzer and at \ang{45} with respect to the X-ray beam.